What’s the difference between interest rate and APR?

 The interest rate is the amount a lender charges you for a loan, expressed as a percentage of the total loan amount.
 APR (annual percentage rate) expresses how much you’re paying in total for your borrowing, including interest payments, upfront costs, and continuing loan costs spread over the life of the loan.

-While it might seem like an inconsequential distinction, knowing the difference between interest rate and APR can help you make smarter borrowing decisions and save you a ton of money over your lifetime.
-And the same principles apply to all your borrowing.
+While it might seem like an inconsequential distinction, knowing the difference between interest rate and APR can help you make smarter borrowing decisions and save you a ton of money over the loan term — and over your lifetime.
+And the same principles apply whenever you’re borrowing money.

 APR is generally the better guide to the actual cost of any loan.
 Read on to discover why — and the important exceptions to that rule.Click here for today's mortgage rates.

 How to use APR to comparison shop

 The higher the APR, the more fees are required to get the loan.
 To comparison shop, ask the mortgage lender to quote you a certain rate.
 See if the loan’s APR is higher or lower than on other quotes.

 Loan #1: 3.0% rate, 3.12% APR

 You can see instantly that Loan #2 has fewer closing costs, as long as both these loans are the same type.